ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * Set Invert-Flag
 * Set Confirm-Flag (forces the user to confirm before a change is written to a datapoint)
 * Set PIN-Code (forces the user to enter this PIN-Code before a change is written to a datapoint - but take care: this is only of low security, because the pin is checked in frontend!
 Use a number to display a fullscreen-pin-pad if asked for code)
-* Set a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
 * Modify unit of datapoint, seperate for zero, singular and plural values
 * Modify min and max of datapoint
+* Set the steps that a level-slider takes when it is increased/decreased
 * Modify type of datapoint
 * Modify role of datapoint
+* Set a target-value-id, wich is a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
 * Set or modify a Value-List
+    * Add optinally an option to value list to enter free text
+* Set a target-value-list:
+    * In addition to the target-value-id, you can define different datapoint-ids and target-values for different keys (keys are possible values of the orgiginal datapoint)
+    * You can also use the wildcard * in the keys and in the target-values
+	* Example:
+	    * Key: "TuneIn-Playlist: *", Target-Datapoint ID: "alexa2.0.Echo-Devices.XYZ.Music-Provider.TuneIn-Playlist", Target-Value: "*"
+	    * If the user enters "TuneIn-Playlist: Ambient" the value "Ambient" will be written to "alexa2.0.Echo-Devices.XYZ.Music-Provider.TuneIn-Playlist"

 ![CustomDialog Call](img/custom_call.png)
 ![CustomDialog Example](img/custom_dialog.png)